globallightingdata/website/docs/getting-started/create-first-gldf.md

 ### Step 5: Add Control Gear

-Next we add a Control Gear with a name and description.
+Next we add a [control gear](/docs/structure/control-gears.md) with a name and description.
 We will also set power properties.
-For more information check the <a href="../conventions/measurement-units" target="_self">units</a> section.
+For more information check the [Units](/docs/conventions/measurement-units.md) section.

 ```xml
 <ControlGears>